FAQs (Frequently Asked Questions)

 A course plotter is a type of ruler that allows you to plot a line on a chart in a specific direction, or find the direction of a line or between objects.
 The course plotter your receive is made of durable acrylic.

-A nautical training chart is provided for plotting exercises.
+An official nautical training chart (a nautical map) is provided for plotting exercises.

 I'm interested in bareboat chartering.
 How will this course help?